Uniform Declaratory Judgments Act and AZ Paternity | Hildebrand Law

 The Court of Appeals vacated the trial court’s order and dismissed Mr. Thornsberry’s petition.
 However, the Court did so without prejudice.
 It suggested that Mr. Thornsberry file an amended complaint under the Uniform Declaratory Judgments Act.

 If you have questions about Uniform Declaratory Judgments Act and paternity in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona paternity and family law attorneys have over 100 years of combined experience successfully representing clients in paternity and family law cases.
+Our Arizona paternity and family law attorneys have decades of combined experience successfully representing clients in paternity and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.